regenwatchdog/regenwatchdog.github.io/_posts/2020-04-07-april-upate.md

 category: updates
 title: Clichy estate ballot goes ahead despite cancelled consultation.
 ---
-Ballot papers have been sent to 'eligible' residents on Stepney's [Clichy estate](https://estatewatch.github.io/estates/towerhamlets/clichyestate/) in Tower Hamlets.
+Ballot papers have been sent to 'eligible' residents on Stepney's [Clichy estate](https://estatewatch.github.io/estates/towerhamlets/clichyestate/) despite the consultation on future options for their homes having been cancelled due to the Coronavirus crisis.

 ![](https://estatewatch.github.io/images/clichyestate.png)